-- The Director shall approve all exhibits and their duration in the building and on the grounds. - b.
-Individuals may exhibit their work in spaces approved by the Library Director. - c.
-The exhibitor and the Library Dwill work collaboratively on the display of the exhibit which must conform to any constraints placed upon the exhibit space by the Library. - d.
-The exhibit space(s) are open to the public only during the regular open hours of the Library unless by special arrangement. - e.
+a.
+The Director shall approve all exhibits and their duration in the building and on the grounds.

+b.
+Individuals may exhibit their work in spaces approved by the Library Director.

+c.
+The exhibitor and the Library Director will work collaboratively on the display of the exhibit which must conform to any constraints placed upon the exhibit space by the Library.

+d.
+The exhibit space(s) are open to the public only during the regular open hours of the Library unless by special arrangement.

+e.
 The exhibitor must be identified by name within the exhibit.
-The Library shall first approve an exhibitor's publicity sent to the media regarding the exhibition.
-The Library does not advocate or endorse the viewpoints of exhibits or exhibitors. - Fig. No prices may be posted on the displayed work, admission charged or donations requested.
+The Library shall have prior approval of an exhibitor's publicity sent to the media regarding the exhibition.
+The Library does not advocate or endorse the viewpoints of exhibits or exhibitors.

+f.
+No prices may be posted on the displayed work, admission charged or donations requested.
 A price list and contact information may be discreetly placed in the exhibit.
-No sales may be made on the premises. - g.
+No sales may be made on the premises.

+g.
 The exhibitor will assume full responsibility for the works exhibited in the Library or on Library grounds.
 Neither the Library nor the Town of Francestown shall assume any responsibility or obligation for any loss or damage to any item or items so displayed.
-The Exhibit Release Form (Appendix V) shall be signed by the exhibitor before the exhibit is displayed.
+The Exhibit Release Form (Appendix III) shall be signed by the exhibitor before the exhibit is displayed.

-- immediately notify the exhibitor.
-Damages to the premises, equipment or furnishings as a result of the exhibit will be charged to the exhibitor. - consent of the exhibitor and the Library.
+h.
+In the event of damage or loss to the exhibit items, the Library staff shall immediately notify the exhibitor.
+Damages to the premises, equipment or furnishings as a result of the exhibit will be charged to the exhibitor.

+i.
+No exhibit items may be removed prior to the close of the exhibit except by mutual consent of the exhibitor and the Library.
 Exhibitors are responsible for dismantling and removing their exhibit at a time agreed upon by the Director.
 Exhibitors are responsible for restoring the exhibit space to its condition prior to the exhibition.
 The Director reserves the right to dismantle those exhibits which have not been removed in a timely manner at the sole expense and risk of the exhibitor.
-Exhibit materials may be disposed of if not claimed within 30 days. - 7.2 Exhibits of private collections of antiques or other objects of interest will be approved by the Director and will fall under the requirements set forth in section
+Exhibit materials may be disposed of if not claimed within 30 days.

+7.2 Exhibits of private collections of antiques or other objects of interest will be approved by the Director and will fall under the requirements set forth in section 7.1.

-8 Use of the Library for Meetings
+Use of the Library for Meetings